tatusamel/task-loom/README.md

 # Auto-Prioritizer Notes MVP

-Auto-Prioritizer Notes is a fast, keyboard-friendly notes surface built with Next.js, Prisma, and Tailwind CSS.
+Task Loom is a fast, keyboard-friendly notes surface built with Next.js, Prisma, and Tailwind CSS.
 This first iteration focuses on high-quality capture, organization, and editing flows so we can wire in automated prioritization signals next.

 ## Prerequisites